our people and our place

 After her 15 year career at Google, Mary worked as an investment partner at Revolution’s Rise of the Rest Seed Fund where she led dozens of investments in a range of sectors including healthcare, enterprise software, and fintech.
 She also built the fund’s portfolio support platform and built a network of over 150 mentors and partners to guide startup growth.

 She is the Co-founder and Executive Director of Silicon North Stars, a nonprofit that she and her husband Steve founded in 2013 to help young Minnesotans from underserved communities pursue careers in tech.
 Mary serves on the boards of Vital Voices, the Minneapolis Foundation, and the Techstars Foundation.
 She earned her BA and MA from Stanford University.
-Mary and her family moved from Silicon Valley to Minneapolis in 2018 and she loves cooking, hiking, and getting to know Minnesota through the eyes of her three-year-old twins.
+Mary and her family moved from Silicon Valley to Minneapolis in 2018 and she loves cooking, hiking, and getting to know Minnesota through the eyes of her seven-year-old twins.
 Mary's bread and butter is helping organizations build teams and infrastructure to operate at scale, building partnerships, and home cooked Thai recipes.

 Stephanie Rich

 Stephanie Rich is Head of Platform at B&B where she works to add continuous value to portfolio companies and founders.
-She is also Entrepreneur-in-Residence at Techstars Farm to Fork Accelerator in partnership with Cargill and Ecolab.
+She is the former Entrepreneur-in-Residence at Techstars Farm to Fork Accelerator in partnership with Cargill and Ecolab.
 Steph has worked with numerous early stage startups as a mentor and advisor, and has received the Techstars #givefirst award three separate times.
 She has hands-on expertise in bringing products and companies to market while building, cultivating and sustaining customer bases online and off.

 Stephanie is the founder of Starting Up North, a publication focused on telling the stories and sharing the insights of Minnesota startups, innovators and their ecosystem, and Goby Partners, a marketing consultancy for startups and growing brands.
 Prior to Goby, Stephanie was employee #1 at Particle, the leading development platform for the Internet of Things.
 She established operational infrastructure and built the Particle brand in the marketplace by leading communications, social media, and product launches.